 Chances are, if you are here it is because you would like to see your community switch to organic landscaping practices.
 You may be in need of help from contractors, consultants, nonprofits, volunteer organizations, or others to help you with technical assistance, training and implementing an organic pilot program in a park or athletic field.

 When we are looking to change our communities conventional landscaping practices, there are a few pitfalls we will need to avoid.
 One of these is greenwashing, meaning that a person or company is making misleading claims about their products and/or services being organic when they are not so in reality.
 Sometimes it is our municipalities and staff that are being misled, but whatever the case, it's important to be on the lookout!

-While it is true that it's necessary for manufacturers, contractors and consultants to advertise themselves and their products, we must be sure that there is truth and expertise behind marketing buzzwords like natural, regenerative, sustainable, eco-friendly and the like.
+While it's necessary for manufacturers, contractors and consultants to advertise themselves and their products, we must be sure that there is truth and genuine expertise behind marketing buzzwords like natural, regenerative, sustainable, eco-friendly and the like.

-It's important to know that we do have national organic land care standards written by experts in the field, along with accreditations based on them.
-Even so, the word organic is sometimes being used by companies and consultants that do not follow these voluntary guidelines of preferred, allowed and prohibited practices.
+It's important to know that we do have national organic land care standards written by experts in the field, along with an accreditation program based on them.
+Even so, the word organic is sometimes being used by companies and consultants that do not follow these voluntary guidelines of preferred, allowed, and prohibited practices.

 Just because the word organic (or any other) is being used, does not automatically mean that these standards are being met.

 So, how can we as consumers and advocates avoid greenwashing and undesirable outcomes for our community project?